First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Optimal Control Problem

 \section{Optimal Control Problem}

 In this section, we formulate a distributed optimal control problem as the minimization of a suitable cost functional subject to the controlled tidal dynamics system \eqref{1}.
-The main objective is to prove the existence of an optimal control that minimizes the cost functional given below, subject to the constraint \eqref{1} and establish the first order necessary condition via, Pontryagin's maximum principle.
-The optimal control is characterized via adjoint variable.
-The cost functional under our consideration is given by
+The main objective is to prove the existence of an optimal control that minimizes the cost functional given below (see \eqref{cost}), subject to the constraint